Digital disruption has completely changed the sales and marketing landscape.

 - Share your advice and knowledge freely, clearly demonstrating your area of expertise.
 Be engaging and helpful.
 Focus your efforts on consistently showcasing that you’re a subject matter expert and the go-to-firm for solutions.

 The more relevant content you create, share and comment on, the more you cement yourself and your organisation as market leaders.
 Target your key decision makers, share case studies and stories that really highlight your understanding of their issues, show how your solutions work.
 Be outcome focused.

 - Be responsive, monitor your channels and engage in conversations when they arise.
 The more articulate, knowledgeable and authentic you are online, the more approachable you will be perceived.
+This will also build brand trust and integrity (critical in this climate).
 Analyse the content that you share, and see what resonates with your audience.
 The more you learn about your audience and what engages them, the more you can personalise.
 High level engagement with your network is critical to building your personal professional brand and the corporate brand.

-If you can integrate desk-level LinkedIn marketing into your everyday, you will quickly grow a valuable network providing you the opportunity to consistently demonstrate your ability and knowledge.
-As I said from the outset, we know your prospects are doing their research, well before picking up the phone to talk to a salesperson.
-So, make sure you are the one they ring…
+If you can integrate desk-level LinkedIn marketing into your week, you will quickly grow a valuable network providing you the opportunity to consistently demonstrate your ability and knowledge.
+As I said from the outset, we know your prospects are doing their research well before picking up the phone to talk to a salesperson.
+So, make sure you are the one they call…

 Learn how to get even more out of LinkedIn with training from Lucy Bingle

 Need help with your LinkedIn marketing strategy?
 Contact Us - LinkedIn Marketing is what we do, all day, every day :-)